The world wants to help Ukraine. But organizations delivering humanitarian aid face major obstacles.

 Straziuso declined to comment on whether Russian officials showed willingness to allow the resupply of aid to Mariupol.

-High-level talks between Ukraine and Russia in Turkey failed to produce an agreement on Thursday.
-Ukrainian foreign minister Dmytro Kuleba said Ukraine had received no response to its proposals for a 24-hour cease-fire and humanitarian relief for Mariupol.
+High-level talks between Ukraine and Russia in Turkey did not produce an agreement on Thursday.
+Ukrainian Foreign Minister Dmytro Kuleba said Ukraine had received no response to its proposals for a 24-hour cease-fire and humanitarian relief for Mariupol.

 Observers expect the humanitarian situation to worsen as the conflict grinds on and Russian President Vladimir Putin appears to resort increasingly to deadlier tactics.